 The next opportunity to see Angela and Thora at an event to deliver the finished song would be Pennsic, which worked nicely for me, since I love having new material to debut there (and until I could get to their camp after they arrived for War Week, I would still have “Plant Your Feet” to share at circles).
 Having a definite deadline was helpful, as I found writing something so very close to home, and getting the emotion and tone just right, quite challenging.
 My wife Jess played the crucial role of first critic, letting me know that my first attempt didn’t meet the mark (as I really had known), but some of the lyrics from the first version served as the seed for the next one.

 I consulted with my friend Juliana Bird (aka Bird the Bard) as well, to help me refine the lyrics and the chords.
 Bird is neurodivergent, like Thora, Spencer, and myself, and closer to the children in age.
-Her perspectives were invaluable (as was her encouragement to just go whole hog and make the chords as painstakingly specific and colorful as I felt the song needed).
+Bird’s perspectives were invaluable (as was their encouragement to just go whole hog and make the chords as painstakingly specific and colorful as I felt the song needed).
+[Edited to correct Bird’s pronouns.]

 Ultimately, when I had a completed draft that met my wife’s and son’s approval, I sent my clients a rough recording and the lyrics.
 They expressed delight with the result, and pride that this song would always be Thora’s.